 “In testing, engines with the treated diesel fuel had 20 to 30 percent fewer nitrogen oxide emissions and used $500 less fuel per day than engines with untreated diesel.”
 (Reference page 25 of the report, center column, third paragraph.)Click on the link above to download.

-A coal mining operation in West Virginia saves 17%+ in fuel costs.
+A coal mining operation in West Virginia saves 17% in fuel costs.

-A fracking company saves fuel: 11% to 17% on different frack pumps, 17% to 20% on multiple heavy trucks, and 16% to 17% on rigs.
+A fracking company saves fuel by using Aces II: 11% to 17% on different frack pumps, 17% to 20% on multiple heavy trucks, and 16% to 17% on rigs.